Living in Poole

 Dorset harbour town with Sandbanks peninsula, watersports, and natural harbour.
 Located in South West, Poole has a population of approximately 154,905 residents, making it a mid-sized town by UK standards.
 The primary postcode area is BH15.

 Poole sits within South West and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £319k that is 0% below the South West average of £320k.
+The local property market is at the affordable end of the spectrum, with a median price of £338k that is 6% above the South West average of £319k.
 The area has a low crime rate compared to similar areas.

 Key facts about Poole